avuko/aiki/README.md

 46.166.190.223
 ```

-I could not resist checking whether I owned any of these infamous systems.
+I could not resist checking whether I *pwnd* any of these infamous systems.
 I found one IP address from the JAR list for which I have credentials.
-I'm not going to disclose the IP address (although a smart cookie can probably work it out).
+I'm not going to disclose the IP address (although a smart cookie can probably work it out)
-Shodan.io and I agree: this is not a very sexy Russian jumpbox.
+but what I can say is this: Both Shodan.io and I agree that this is not a very sexy Russian jumpbox.
 This is a piece of badly configured webmin/cacti nightmare
 haunting the interwebs.
 Bad guys of all types will probably have repurposed it
 multiple times to do their bidding.

-So, was it doing anything which makes me
+Having said that, was it doing anything which makes me
 think the Russians were using it to scan the traps?
 Absolutely not.

 ```